 Our forecasts are valuable tools for selecting mortgage models and terms.
 You can have our monthly mortgage interest forecast sent to you regularly by newsletter.

-December 1, 2016: The development of mortgage interest rates in recent weeks has been shaped by the outcome of the US presidential elections.
-The resulting optimism about US growth has been reflected globally in a rise in (government) bond yields and therefore higher mortgage interest rates in Switzerland.
-The economic situation in Switzerland and Europe is likely to move center-stage for the development of mortgage interest rates in 2017.
-We expect economic growth to accelerate to 1.5% next year, although this means growth will still be weaker than it was before the jump in the value of the Swiss franc.
+January 12, 2017: The Swiss economy is likely to grow by 1.5% in 2017, roughly the same pace as last year.
+An increasing number of export sectors are regaining their competitiveness, although the domestic economy lacks growth drivers.
+Downside risks persist, with growth heavily dependent on the future direction of the Swiss franc and the European economic situation.
 The rate of inflation is likely to return to positive territory in 2017, although at an expected 0.5% it will remain at a low level.
 This will allow the Swiss National Bank (SNB) to continue putting the development of the Swiss franc at the forefront of monetary policy.
-The target band for key interest rates is likely to remain between –1.25% and – 0.25% over the next 12 months.
-We therefore expect interest rates for Flex rollover mortgages to remain at their current all-time low.
-After having risen noticeably following the US presidential elections, interest rates for Fix mortgages with a medium or long term underwent another slight downward correction at the end of November.
-We expect interest rates for mortgages with a medium or long term to show a slight rise of 10 to 15 basis points from their current level.
-A sideways movement is expected in the case of mortgages with a short term.
+The SNB is therefore likely to leave its target band for key interest rates at between –1.25% and –0.25% over the coming 12 months.
+On that basis we expect interest rates for Flex rollover mortgages to remain at their current all-time low for the next 12 months as well.
+After having risen noticeably following the US presidential elections, interest rates for Fix mortgages with a medium or long term underwent another slight downward correction at the end of 2016.
+We expect interest rates for mortgages with a medium or long term to show a slight rise of 10 to 15 basis points from their current level in the 12 months ahead.
+A sideways movement is anticipated in the case of mortgages with a short term.
 As in recent weeks, however, temporary fluctuations in either direction must once again be expected in 2017 for all maturities.

 |Flex rollover mortgage1